Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No

-### You need to create an Azure key vault.
+### You need to create an Azure Key Vault.
 The solution must ensure that any object deleted from the key vault be retained for 90 days.
 How should you complete the command?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point

 ![Question 60](images/question 60.jpg)